 The project will support the construction of rainwater harvesting reservoirs at Mto wa pwani, Gando and Kangani.
 Each reservoir will have a capacity that will carry at least 1.8 million litres of water.
 The reservoir design has been replicated from the proposed design constructed at Bumbwini kiongo.
 The reservoir will have a radius of 10.7 m and a height of 5 m.
 The reservoir will have a catchment area consisting of 3 open channels collecting rainwater to the check dam (small size) which traps and filters the incoming sediments.
-The check dam then drains sediment -free rainwater to the main reservoir which will be made of concrete.
+The check dam then drains sediment-free rainwater to the main reservoir which will be made of concrete.
 The reservoir floor will also be made of concrete to avoid rainwater percolation in the soil.
 To prevent evaporation water losses, the reservoirs will be covered.
-The channel draining water from the check dam to the main reservoir will be used to cope with rainfall shortage in the area and improve agricultural production through irrigation, while water supply will potentially benefit communities in Gando and Kangani.
+The channel draining water from the check dam to the main reservoir will be a closed channel, notably a large pipe fitted with a screen to filter sediments.
+The harvested water will be used to cope with rainfall shortage in the area and improve agricultural production through irrigation, while water supply will potentially benefit communities in Gando and Kangani, where water shortage even for household use has been found to be crucial, especially during the dry season.
 Key beneficiaries include farmers and livestock keepers, children and adolescent girls who spend a long time to fetch water for household use.
 The project staff will advocate the use of water efficient drip irrigation system to avoid water loss and increase crop water productivity.
+The drip systems will be provided in equal proportion among the farming groups comprising of men, female and youth.
 The irrigation schemes will enhance yields of crops such as paddy and horticultural crops thus improving the livelihoods of communities building their resilience to climate change impacts.
+Improved yields will help to address food security and water availability issues identified by women in these selected sites.
+The expected number of beneficiaries include 282 households of Mto wa Pwani, 820 and 889 households of Gando and Kangani, respectively.